Day of Rage (Bahrain): Death of Fadhel Al-Matrook

 The Ministry of the Interior said in a statement that during the funeral of Ali Mushaima some mourners clashed with four police patrols which were parked in the funeral's course.
 They explained that clashes were because one patrol was not working and three patrols went to evacuate it.
 During the clash one man named Fadhel Al-Martook was injured and died later in a hospital.

 On February 16, thousands of Bahrainis took part in the funeral procession of Al-Matrook while others were camping in Pearl Roundabout for the second day in a row.
 The funeral began in Salmaniya medical complex and ended in Mahooz graveyard.
 Al-Matrook's coffin was covered with Bahrain's flag.
-The funeral began at 8:30 am, and mourners that took part carried pictures for Al-Matrook, Bahrain flags, and black flags which represent grief.
+The funeral began at 8:30 am, and mourners that took part carried pictures of Al-Matrook, Bahrain flags, and black flags which represent grief.
 They chanted "No god but Allah, the martyr is loved by Allah" and "No Sunni, No Shia, all of us are one united Bahrain".

 The final funeral procession for Al-Matrook was on February 18, which took part in Mahooz and ended in Mahooz graveyard.
 Mourners carried Bahrain flags as well as black flags.
 They chanted "we scarify our blood and soul for you martyr" and "we scarify our blood and soul for you Bahrain".
 One of the mourners carried flowers.
 Sheikh Mohammed Al-Mansi gave a speech at the end of the funeral procession.